-We select the top 10 skewing features and we can see they both have a high skewness.
-For all of the numerical data in the data set, we set 0.75 as the threshold of the skewness.
-In this condition, we have 59 features to be correct in total.
-By histograming the density map of the features, we make box-cox our method to correct the skewing (LAM = 0.15)
+We select the top 10 skewing features, all of which display high rates of skewness.
+For all of the numerical data within the data set, we set 0.75 as the threshold of the skewness.
+In this condition, we come to find that we have 59 features in total to be corrected.
+By histograming the density map of the features, we can employ box-cox as our method to correct the skewing (LAM = 0.15).

 Figure10.
-Skewness of 1stFirSF before impution
+Skewness of 1stFirSF Before Imputation

 Figure11.
-Skewness of 1stFirSF after impution
+Skewness of 1stFirSF after Imputation

-models
+Models

 4.1 Elastic Net

-In statistics and, in particular, in the fitting of linear or logistic regression models, the elastic net is a regularized regression method that linearly combines the lasso and ridge methods.
+In statistics, and in particular the fitting of linear or logistic regression models, the elastic net is a regularized regression method that linearly combines the lasso and ridge methods.

 There are two parameters we need to tune for: alpha, I1_ratio.

-Alpha: Constant that multiplies the penalty terms
+Alpha: the constant that multiplies the penalty terms

-I1_ratio : tThe ElasticNet mixing parameter, with 0 <= l1_ratio <= 1.
-For l1_ratio = 0 the penalty is an L2 penalty.
+I1_ratio : the ElasticNet mixing parameter, with 0 <= l1_ratio <= 1.
+For l1_ratio = 0, the penalty is an L2 penalty.
 For l1_ratio = 1 it is an L1 penalty.
 For 0 < l1_ratio < 1, the penalty is a combination of L1 and L2.

-In the process, as for the data we decided: Alpha[0.001,0.1], I1_ratio[1,2]
+Based on the process, we decided: Alpha[0.001,0.1], I1_ratio[1,2]

-The we add the new parameters random_state, the seed of the pseudo random number generator that selects a random feature to update
+We then added the new parameters “random_state”, the seed of the pseudo random number generator that selects a random feature to update.

-We use the MSE to judge the score and find the best parameters.
+We used the MSE in order to judge the score and to discover the most ideal parameters.

-LightGBM:

-LightGBM is a gradient boosting framework that uses tree based learning algorithms.
-It is designed to be distributed and efficient with the following advantages:Faster training speed and higher efficiency,Lower memory usage,Better accuracy,Parallel and GPU learning supported, and Capable of handling large-scale data.
-And

-There are nine parameters to tune

-Table2.
-LightGBM
+table: tuning parameter, range, best value.

+train score

 4.3GBM